By Jan Poulsen, Guest Blogger

 DEQ invites guest bloggers to share their thoughts on issues that impact our environment.
 We appreciate their insights and the opportunity to broaden the conversation with others in the community.

-My name is Jan Poulsen, and I am a lung cancer survivor.
-I want to share my story in the hopes that it might prevent even one person from getting lung cancer.
 We have all heard many times that smoking is the leading cause of lung cancer.
 But did you know that the second leading cause of lung cancer is radon gas?
 Each year, approximately 160,000 Americans die from lung cancer, and about 22,000 of those die from radon-induced lung cancer.

 I’m one of those people whose lung cancer was caused by exposure to high levels of radon in their home.
 In May 2007, I got a phone call from the doctor who had performed a biopsy on a mass in my lung.
 He said, “I am sorry to tell you that you have lung cancer, and it is inoperable.
 I would say you have about four months to live.”